 Types of DUI Charges in Springfield, IL

-The type of DUI charge you face in Illinois depends on the specifics of your arrest, your prior record, and whether anyone was injured.
+DUI charges in Illinois can vary depending on the circumstances of your arrest, your driving history, and whether anyone was harmed.
 Below are the most frequent DUI charges that drivers in Springfield, IL encounter.

 First-Time DUI (Class A Misdemeanor)